Images in Light: Newly Acquired Stained Glass (October 28, 2003 to April 4, 2004) (42)

 Possibly after Hans Holbein the Younger (German, 1497/1498 - 1543)

-Pot-metal and colorless glass, oxide paint, and silver stain; lead came
+Pot-metal and colorless glass, vitreous paint, and silver stain; lead came

 An open book, fancy robe, and heavy fur coat suggest that this man, shown kneeling in an abbey, held an elevated status in society.
 Although his identity is not known, he was probably a member of the abbey's order.
 A sash cord hangs near the canon's face, drawing attention to his ornate architectural surroundings.
 A sea god and goddess--symbols of classical learning--celebrate the importance of ancient mythology during the Renaissance.
 The canon depicted here may have commissioned this glass panel, perhaps inserted in a clear glass window in the abbey, as a form of immortalization.